Colleges, School and Institutes

 Willingness to take PhD students

-I am interested in supervising projects on any aspect of 20th and 21st century literature related to my research interests.
+I am interested in supervising projects on any aspect of 20th and 21st century literature related to my specific research interests.